René Higuita

 José René Higuita Zapata ([reˈne jˈɣita]; born 27 August 1966) is a Colombian former professional footballer who played as a goalkeeper.
-He was nicknamed El Loco ("The Madman") for his high-risk 'sweeper-keeper' playing style and his flair for the dramatic.
+He was nicknamed El Loco ("The Madman") for his high-risk 'sweeper-keeper' playing style and his flair for the dramatic, and sometimes even scoring goals despite being a goalkeeper.

 Higuita's style of play, which was first shown to a global audience during the 1990 FIFA World Cup, was pioneering in influencing goalkeepers to take more responsibility for situations farther from the goal.

 IFFHS ranked Higuita the 8th best South American keeper in history.
 He is also ranked as one of the 10 highest-scoring goalkeepers in history, with 41 goals overall.

 Early life

-Higuita was born in Medellín, Antioquia to Jorge Zapata and Maria Dioselina Higuita.
+Higuita was born in Castilla, a middle-low class neighborhood in the city of Medellín, Antioquia, Colombia to Jorge Zapata and María Dioselina Higuita.
 His father left the family when Higuita was a child, so he was raised by his mother.
-His mother later died when he was very young, so he was taken care of by his grandmother.
+His mother later died when he was very young, so he was taken care of by his grandmother Ana Felisa.

 Club career

 Higuita started his playing career with Millonarios and transferred to Atlético Nacional in 1986.
 He played the majority of his club career with the Colombian side where he helped the team win the Colombian League on two occasions as well as the Copa Libertadores and Copa Interamericana, both in 1989.
-After leaving them, he moved to Spain to play with Real Valladolid for one season, before coming back to Atletico Nacional for four years.
-He then left for Mexico to play for Veracruz before coming back to the Colombian league to play for Atletico's city rivals, Independiente Medellín.
+The Copa Libertadores final went to a penalty shoot-out in which Higuita made four saves and scored one penalty himself.
+After leaving Atlético, he moved to Spain to play with Real Valladolid for one season, before going back to Atletico Nacional for four years.
+He then left for Mexico to play for Veracruz before returning to the Colombian league to play for Atletico's city rivals, Independiente Medellín.

 He briefly retired in 2005 after failing a drug test while playing for Aucas.

 He came out of retirement on 21 July 2007 to sign for Venezuelan club Guaros FC.
 In January 2008, aged 41, he signed for Colombian second-division team Deportivo Rionegro.
 In June 2008 he signed for another Colombia team, Deportivo Pereira, and finally retired on 25 January 2010.